denoland/rusty_v8/README.md

 ## The `RUSTY_V8_SKIP_DOWNLOAD` environment variable

 Set `RUSTY_V8_SKIP_DOWNLOAD=1` to skip downloading the prebuilt static library.
-The small generated binding file is still fetched, so `cargo check`, `cargo metadata` and rust-analyzer work without the (large) prebuilt artifact.
+The small generated binding file is still fetched, so `cargo check` and rust-analyzer work without the (large) prebuilt artifact.
 Producing a binary still requires the static library: `cargo build` fails at link time until the crate is built again with the variable unset.

+This variable takes precedence over `RUSTY_V8_ARCHIVE` and `RUSTY_V8_MIRROR` (the static library is not fetched from anywhere, not even from a local archive), and it has no effect on `V8_FROM_SOURCE=1` builds.

 ## Build V8 from Source